jamstooks/support-drawer-redux/README.md

 ## Configuration

-Since actions can vary significantly between applications, this package doesn't provide actions of its own, and will require you to write your own actions and one simple container.
+Most of the actions and all the reducers are written for you, but you will need to create one along with a custom container for the `SupportIcon`.

-Don't worry, it should be really simple and you can use the example app for reference.
+Most implementations will be really simple and you can use the example app (coming soon) for reference.

 ### Required Actions